12 MBA Interview Questions

 How would your colleagues and/or supervisor describe you?

 Highlight both professional and personal characteristics that will indicate what kind of student and classmate you’ll be.
 Just remember that your supervisor is most likely the one who wrote your recommendation, so the interviewer already knows what they’d say.
 That means don’t make something up!
 Paint an accurate picture of what you’re really like at work.

 What are some of your strengths and weaknesses?

 Coming up with strengths is fairly easy — you know what you’re good at.
 Pick two or three that would set you apart and back yourself up with a few examples.
 When it comes to weaknesses, it gets a little harder.
 You may be nervous to admit a weakness for fear that it’ll turn the interview south, but the interviewer will probably be more interested in how you handle yourself during this tough question than your actual answer.
 After you state a weakness, make sure you’re able to recover from the blow by leading the conversation back to a positive.

 Your short-term goals should be concrete and achievable, while your long-term goals should line up with your passions and personality.
 You should include at least a couple of business and career-oriented goals so you can show how an MBA would play a part in helping you achieve them.

-- If you’re admitted to our program, what do you think your biggest challenge will be?
+If you’re admitted to our program, what will your biggest challenge be?